Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

 Over the last few months we interviewed every expert our team could get a hold of and put some of the best spearfishing brands to the test.
 We spent over 100 hours in the water testing these spearguns for ease of use, accuracy, distance and more to determine which speargun is actually the best.

 Rob Allen Tuna Railgun

-Our runner up from the tests was the Rob Allen Tuna Railgun.
+Our winner from the tests was the Rob Allen Tuna Railgun.
 It’s a South African brand, designed for power and durability.
-Highly accurate, this is one of my favorite speargun brands, but its railgun design means it’s a little bit noisier in the water.
-It’s also a little pricier.
-But it’s also a great buy if you’re looking for a speargun that will last you season after season.
+Highly accurate, this is one of my favorite speargun brands, but its railgun design does mean it’s a little bit noisier in the water.
+But when you’re talking bang for your buck with an impressive seargun that will last you season after season.
 I’d recommend the 110 or 120 cm models.
 They pack a powerful punch.